I'll decide who is first choice - Emery putting foot down over Cavani-Neymar penalty spat

 "I will let them know who is going to be the first one and who will be the second one.
 But there is also a responsibility level.

 "It's not the same thing when you're winning 3-0 and when the score is 0-0.
-I didn't only talk to Cavani and Neymar, but the whole group about the penalty thing."
+I didn't only speak to Cavani and Neymar, but the whole squad about the penalty issue."

 All is not lost in terms of unity at PSG, however, as Emery applauded defender Dani Alves for organising a dinner with the entire team on Wednesday.